Republic of Korea (South Korea)

-- In December 2019, Foreign Minister Marise Payne and Defence Minister Linda Reynolds hosted ROK Foreign Minister Kang Kyung-wha and Defense Minister Jeong Kyeong-doo for the fourth 2+2 meeting in Sydney.
+- In December 2019, Foreign Minister Marise Payne and Defence Minister Linda Reynolds hosted ROK then-Foreign Minister Kang Kyung-wha and then-Defense Minister Jeong Kyeong-doo for the fourth 2+2 meeting in Sydney.

-- In November 2019, Foreign Minister Payne visited Seoul to meet with the ROK Minister for Gender Equality and Family Lee Jung-ok.
+- In November 2019, Foreign Minister Payne visited Seoul to meet with the ROK then-Minister for Gender Equality and Family Lee Jung-ok.

 - Prime Minister Scott Morrison met with President Moon Jae-in whilst both leaders were attending the United Nations General Assembly in September 2019.

 - In September 2019, then-Minister for Resources and Northern Australia Matthew Canavan visited Seoul and met with the Vice Minister for Trade, Industry and Energy and private and public ROK companies.

 - In August 2019, then-Trade, Tourism and Investment Minister Simon Birmingham travelled to Seoul and met with then-ROK Trade Minister Yoo Myung-hee, and members of the Australian business community in the ROK.